 Changes in personality and attitudes - which sometimes accompany stroke - can be stressful and difficult to accept.
-Discuss these problems with someone who is not involved in the situation such as your doctor, a social worker, a psychologist, a counsellor or a Stroke Foundation Community Stroke Advisor.
+Discuss these problems with someone who is not involved in the situation such as your doctor, a Health Improvement Practitioner, a social worker, a psychologist, a counsellor or a Stroke Aotearoa New Zealand Community Stroke Navigator (0800 78 76 53).